Yurii Nesterov

-Yurii Nesterov is a Russian mathematician, an internationally recognized expert in convex optimization, especially in the development of efficient algorithms and numerical optimization analysis.
-He is currently a professor at the University of Louvain (UCLouvain).
+Yurii Evgenievich Nesterov (Russian: Юрий Евгеньевич Нестеров) (born January 25, 1956) is a Russian mathematician, an internationally recognized expert in convex optimization, especially in the development of efficient algorithms and numerical optimization analysis.
+He is currently a emeritus professor at the University of Louvain (UCLouvain) and Corvinus University of Budapest, fractional professor at the Chinese University of Hong Kong, Shenzhen (CUHKSZ) and Shenzhen Loop Area Institute.

 Biography

 In 1977, Yurii Nesterov graduated in applied mathematics at Moscow State University.
 From 1977 to 1992 he was a researcher at the Central Economic Mathematical Institute of the Russian Academy of Sciences.
 Since 1993, he has been working at UCLouvain, specifically in the Department of Mathematical Engineering from the Louvain School of Engineering, Center for Operations Research and Econometrics.

+In 2024, Nesterov joined School of Data Science of the Chinese University of Hong Kong, Shenzhen and Shenzhen Loop Area Institute as fractional professor.